New federal building in Shawinigan: Construction project

 - over 90% of heat recovered

 We expect the building to be 25% more efficient than National Energy Code of Canada for Buildings requirements.
-The building will have high energy performance with triple glazing and quality exterior walls to increase insulation and maximized natural lighting.
-Major construction materials will be selected with transparency targets to specifically calculate, and ultimately reduce, their impact on GHG emissions.
-Over 90% of construction waste from the new building and deconstruction of the existing building will be diverted from landfill.
+The building will have high energy performance with triple glazed windows and quality exterior walls.
+These features will increase insulation and maximize natural lighting.
+Major construction materials were selected with transparency targets.
+This approach will specifically calculate, and ultimately reduce, their impact on GHG emissions.
+Over 90% of construction waste from the new building was diverted from landfill.
+It is expected that 90% of the waste from the deconstruction of the old building will also be diverted.

-This project will be completed in compliance with sustainable development principles:
+The project was completed in compliance with sustainable development principles:

 - landscaping will allow rainwater to seep into the ground so that less water is discharged into municipal sewers

-- light-emitting diode (LED) interior lighting with motion detectors will reduce energy consumption.
-Outdoor lighting fixtures will be selected to minimize light pollution
+- light-emitting diode (LED) interior lighting with motion detectors will reduce energy consumption, and outdoor lighting fixtures were selected to minimize light pollution

-The ceiling of the atrium will feature locally sourced wood, giving it a warm, prestigious feel.
+The ceiling of the atrium features locally sourced wood, giving it a warm, prestigious feel.

 Milestones